Ruta9/GD50/README.md

 # GD50
 A repository to hold projects created by following the Harvard Game Development online course (lua + Love2D, Unity)

-Author of the games and their code is Colton Ogden, cogden@cs50.harvard.edu.
+Author of the games and their code is Colton Ogden, the lecturer of GD50 Hardvard course.
 Assignments and various customizations are made by the author of this repository.

 Games created: